 By our calculations*, you should look at sowing Sweet corn about 14 days after your last frost date .

-Sweet corn is ready to harvest when the ears feel full.
+Sweet corn is ready to harvest when the ears feel full and the tassels have turned from green to yellow or brown.
 Peel back one of the husks and pierce a kernel with your fingernail, if the juice is milky it is ready.2 Another way of knowing corn is ready is when raccoons have eaten it all.2

 Sweet corn should be eaten quickly after ripening.
 If you have more then you can eat you may can or freeze for later use.
 The easiest way to store is to simply place whole ears, husk and all, into a freezer bag and freeze as quickly as possible.
 Then the whole ears may be microwaved or grilled later.
 Kernels may also be frozen off the cob which saves freezer space.